-This elephant seal on Steeple Jason Island didn't care for our photo taking antics. |
+This elephant seal on Steeple Jason Island didn’t care for our photo-taking antics. |

-About one in 1000 seal births results in this light color which is a result of low melanin production.
-Although not albino, the offspring of these seals may also be the light color or, not. |
+About one in 1000 seal births results in this light color resulting from low melanin production.
+Although not albino, the offspring of these seals may also be the light color or not. |

 A male fur seal keeping watch.
 We were warned not to get too close to the males.
 They can readily become agitated and can attack.
 Their bite can be dangerous. |